AitonGoldman/replay_rules/PINBURGH_RULES.md

 Second Round, Group 6: #10 rank, #11 rank, #22 rank, #23 rank

 Two players from each group, for a total of twelve players, will advance to quarterfinal rounds to join the
 #1-#4 seeds.
-All 16 players are re-ranked according to their qualifying seeding, and split into 4 groups based on the following:
+All 16 players are re-ranked according to their qualifying seeding, and assigned into 4 groups based on the following:
 as shown here:
 Quarterfinals, Group 1: #1 rank, #8 rank, #9 rank, #16 rank
 Quarterfinals, Group 2: #2 rank, #7 rank, #10 rank, #17 rank